Indalecio Prieto: Second Spanish Republic

+Before the republic, Prieto had arguably maintained a more radical line than Largo Caballero, but his views became more moderate as tensions worsened in the country.
+Historian Hugh Thomas argued that, unlike Largo Caballero, Prieto opposed the general strike and the failed revolution in October 1934.
+However, fellow socialist and Minister of State Julio Álvarez del Vayo claims in his book The Last Optimist that Prieto did not express opposition to the uprising.
+Prieto declared before the Spanish parliament that if the right-wing gained control of the government, the Socialist Party would start a revolution.
+Prieto then purchased weapons from the Spanish government that were confiscated in 1931 as they were on their way to Portuguese separatists.
+The Spanish government had been tricked into thinking that the weapons were going to Haile Selassie in Ethiopia.
+These weapons were to be distributed in Asturias, Andalusia, and the Basque Country.
+However, after members of the Socialist Youth of Spain accused Prieto of possibly sabotaging the shipment because he was viewed as a reformist unlike Caballero who was their hero at the time, Prieto reportedly said "Those children are going to learn who I am," and tried to dump all the weapons at once in Asturias.
+Prieto drove off after being seen unloading the weapons and tried to hide in the middle of the funeral of Manuel Andres.
+He then fled to France and remained there until late 1935.

 Prieto gave a thrilling campaign speech in Cuenca on 1 May 1936, prior to the 3 May repetition of the February 1936 election in the district in which the Popular Front would face among the right-wing rival José Antonio Primo de Rivera and, after the resignation of General Francisco Franco as candidate, Manuel Casanova.
 He brought Regenerationist memories and proposed Keynesian measures to develop the domestic market of the country.
 In words directed towards the firebrand faction of Largo Cabrello, Prieto asked for moderation, discipline and the disregarding of revolutionary excesses that would put the democratic government in peril.
 The speech in which Prieto also displayed a deep sense of patriotism (he claimed to "carry Spain within his heart" and "in the marrow of his bones") was celebrated by the republican press, and it was received well even by José Antonio, then in prison.
 However, it was met with hostility among the radicals, deepening the rupture within the party.